Data-Science-for-Linguists-2022/Latin-Indirect-Speech/final_report.md

 Jerome has the most complementizers; much more than his fellow Late authors.
 I did some research into this, and found that Jerome was known for preserving the syntax and constructions of the languages from which he translated;
 furthermore, Koine Greek, the original language of the New Testament, has complementizers.
-It is therefore possible that his data may not indicate a wholly-Latin development, but is rather the result of Jerome's translation methods.
+It is therefore possible that his data may not indicate a wholly-Latin development, but rather the result of Jerome's translation methods.

-I then decided to look into how morphological categories like tense, voice, and mood differed between different constructions.
+I then decided to look into how morphological categories like tense, voice, and mood differed between constructions.

 ### Voice by type